 Founded in 2001 by Cassa Pancho MBE, (now vice president of the London Ballet Circle), this dance company does exactly what it says on the packet.
 Providing performance opportunities for dancers from black and Asian backgrounds and attracting a large percentage of this new potential audience in the process.

 Their March programme kicked off on March 2-4th at the Barbican Theatre with an enchanting triple bill, including a Red Riding Hood performance with a twist in the tale.
 The large stage area proved a fitting canvas for the prelude before the fairy tale main.
-When the lights were fully out specks of tiny debris glistened in the voluminous proscenium like stars in a night sky and once the silver-blue lighting values dimmed up to a shimmering dusk so to did the similarly attired dancers.
+When the lights were cut, specks of tiny debris glistened in the voluminous proscenium like stars in a night sky and once the silver-blue lighting values dimmed up to a shimmering dusk so to did the similarly attired dancers.

 You can catch the next installment of their March Triple Bill at the Arts Depot on March 28th